chyang913/NightDehazing/README.md

 This matlab code is for the following paper :

 C. -H. Yang, Y. -H. Lin and Y. -C. Lu, "A Variation-Based Nighttime Image Dehazing Flow With a Physically Valid Illumination Estimator and a Luminance-Guided Coloring Model," in IEEE Access, vol. 10, pp. 50153-50166, 2022.

+(The dataset of 250 images used in the paper is placed in the `dataset` directory.)

 # Requirements